LMTD/phase-1A/units/unit2/README.md

 #You can format/create strings with the format() method.
 >>>"{0} is a lot of {1}".format("Python", "fun!")
 'Python is a lot of fun!'

+# you can also use """ """ to create multi-line strings
+paragraph = """This is a random string but the difference is that this one spans multiple

+lines ..."""
 ```